How Much Does It Cost To Build A House in 2022?CASAPLORERTrusted & Transparent

 What You Should Know

-- The national average cost per square feet for a new home construction is $125 per square feet
+- The national average cost of building a new home is $138 per square foot

-- Home construction and labour costs can vary based on your location, home type, materials, upgrades, and customizations
+- Home construction and labor costs can vary based on your location, home type, materials, upgrades, and customizations

 Most people in their homeownership journey debate between buying a house versus building their own home.
 You can custom design your home from the floor plan to the number of rooms and layout.
 If you have a lot of detailed specifications and requirements, it might be in your best interest to consider building your own home, especially with the average price of resale homes rising.